Skip to main content

 5301.601-91 Department of the Air Force Contracting Self-Inspection Program

-(d) SCOs will ensure corrective actions are implemented as a result of any self-inspection.
+(d) SCOs will ensure corrective actions are implemented as a result of any self-inspection findings.
 Contracting offices must have a documented program for self-inspection, to include a process for closing resolved findings in a timely manner, ensuring an effective level of review necessary to close a finding, and integrating findings and resolutions into unit training.

 5301.602-1 Authority